univention/univention-keycloak-app/docs-dev/README-testing-release.md

 10.207.63.20 ucs-sso-ng.ucs.test
 # 10.207.63.21 ucs-sso-ng.ucs.test # if we want to test keycloak on the backup
 ```
+## Branch test

+In jenkins we have a branch test for keycloak (UCS).
+Works similar to the job that creates an environment.
+Give it the correct `KEYCLOAK_BRANCH` name to test Your changes.

 # Release of App/Documentation